Stochastic conformal flows in even dimensions: Construction of the symmetrizing measures

-The second claim in the lemma follows in exactly the same way the analogous claim was proved in Lemma \ref{nqf-int}. \end{proof}
+The second claim follows in exactly the same way the analogous claim was proved in Lemma \ref{nqf-int}.
+Indeed, a similar application of Hölder's inequality yields that the desired $L^p$ norm is bounded up to a constant by This sum can be controlled for all $Q_\mathrm{ref} (1) \in (-\infty, \rho^{-1} Q_r (1))$ using Markov's inequality in exactly the same way as before. \end{proof}

 Let us summarize the results of the last two subsections.
 We now have explicit meanings for the measures $\nunqf$ and $\nuqf$ associated to NQF and LQF respectively.
-Provided that inequality \ref{sigma-bound} and condition (A2) hold, the NQF measure $\nunqf$ is $\sigma$-finite for any smooth $f > 0$.
-If instead $f \leq 0$ and inequality \ref{sigma-bound} and condition (A2') hold, then $\nuqf$ is $\sigma$-finite.
+Provided that inequality \eqref{sigma-bound} and condition (A2) hold, the NQF measure $\nunqf$ is $\sigma$-finite for any smooth $f > 0$.
+If instead $f \leq 0$ and inequality \eqref{sigma-bound} and condition (A2') hold, then $\nuqf$ is $\sigma$-finite.

-\section{Integration by Parts}
+\section{Integration by parts}

 The standard Dirichlet inner product for smooth compactly-supported functions on $\R^n$ has the integration-by-parts formula To construct weak solutions to NQF and LQF, we will make use of bilinear forms $\CE (F, G)$ defined similarly to the left-hand side above, but using our newly constructed measures $\nunqf$ and $\nuqf$.
-To work with this form, it will be convenient to rewrite it as an integral of $F (-\CL G)$ for some operator $\CL$ which plays the role of $\Delta$.
+To do computations with such a bilinear form, it will be convenient to rewrite it as an integral of $F (-\CL G)$ for some operator $\CL$ which plays the role of $\Delta$.
 In this section we will derive integration-by-parts formulas for $\nunqf$ and $\nuqf$ which allow us to compute the corresponding operators $\CL$.